swcarpentry/DEPRECATED-boot-camps/version-control/git/mobility/Readme.md

 ![wordvlatex](https://raw.github.com/gidden/boot-camps/mobility/version-control/git/mobility/wordvslatex.gif "Word vs. Latex")

-I'll add that, from my experience, the types of documents needed for the left side of the curve (where Word is easier than Latex) are simple enough to just use Google Docs (which is version controlled as well!).
+With the advent of Google Drive, it's often as easy to use that tool if a document is simple enough, i.e., on the left side of the curver (where Word is easier than Latex).
+Note that Google Docs is version controlled as well!

-Furthermore, I simply **can't imagine** having to write something as complicated as a prelim or thesis using Word.
+Furthermore, simply **imagine** having to write something as complicated as a prelim or thesis using Word.
 You'd spend as much time formatting the thing as you do actually writing the content.
 In other words, it's worth the (smallish) headache of getting used to Latex in order to use it for bigger documents.
 There's even a [Wisconsin Thesis Template](https://github.com/willb/wi-thesis-template)!
 That's right, you'd have to do **0** work to correctly format your thesis.
 How ridiculous is that!

 Finally, and this is pure aesthetics, Latex looks **good**.
-I mean, **real good**.
 Have you ever read a paper and thought "wow, those equations look great"?
-I'd be willing to give 10-to-1 odds it was written in Latex.
+It's likely written in Latex.
 Plus, once you write your first paper, you have all the infrastructure to write the next one.
-I literally copy the files into a different directory and rewrite content.
+You can literally copy the files into a different directory and rewrite content.
 Super simple!

 Latex works great with the workflow described here because it's text-based.
 You are literally altering text files, so there's **nothing else** going on behind